wspace/corpus/building.md

 - rust/omurakazuaki
 - rust/thaliaarchi-yspace
 - rust/zrneely
+- scala/dashlambda-eso
+- scala/polyglotpiglet-whitespacing: The `Input` type (a trait?) is not defined and may have been removed in a later release
+- scala/sderosiaux
+- scala/stephenpatrick
 - typescript/davramenko-codewars: Needs Codewars entrypoint
 - typescript/eduardoborsa-codewars: Needs Codewars entrypoint
 - typescript/fy0u11: Needs Codewars entrypoint